Weight Cutting for MMA & Combat Sports

 In order to sharpen the skills required to improve performance, fighters need to be able to complete many workouts at their best, over and over again.
 Doing so with a poor diet just isn’t possible.

-So in the Sigma Weight Cutting System, you will be guided through exactly how to design your day-to-day diet that will fuel your training year-round.
+So in Making Weight, you will be guided through exactly how to design your day-to-day diet that will fuel your training year-round.

 Phase 2: The Fight Camp